kentonshade/uan-product-stream/README.md

 1. Ensure the documentation for the UAN is up-to-date in `docs/` for the artifacts that are referenced in the manifests.

-1. Run `git vendor update shastarelm-release` to update the shared libraries provided by the Shasta Release Management release tools.
+1. Run `git vendor update release` to update the shared libraries provided by the Shasta Release Management release tools.

 ### Generate a Release Distribution (local)